npalomin/sind/training.md

 ### 5.2 Expert judgement data

 The ['Southwark Industrial Audit Atlas'](https://drive.google.com/open?id=1PYmRULtcCaI2j-I8nsfzs9x2jWclanxa) (all survey sheets) have been hand annotated highlighting places where there are industrial activities that have not been surveyed and other notes that can complement the field survey.
-The annotated altas sheets can be found [here](https://drive.google.com/open?id=1NpLTIFDm-01-b23cn8cxboj_hhbwYasF).
+The annotated altas sheets can be found [here] (https://drive.google.com/open?id=1KVXiMyabyHlm9OKqbKMG9OgPOdhjqQCs).

 ### 5.3 Fire insurance maps and plans (Goad Maps)